 - You can call us at Customer Service. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
 If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
 Please call Customer Service and ask for the Appointment of Representative form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at Medicare. - For medical care or Part B prescription drugs, your doctor can request a
+(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at Medicare.PacificSource.com.) - o For medical care or Part B prescription drugs, your doctor can request a